Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 Gregory K. Peters - Co-CEO, President & Director

-• Well, there's generally some differences across the tiers that you might expect, more qualified, more engagement generally means, as a broad statement, higher tier participation, but we haven't seen a change over time if that's specifically what we're getting to.
+• Well, there's generally some differences across the tiers that you might expect, more qualified, more engagement generally means, as a broad statement, higher tier participation, but we haven't seen a change over time if that's specifically what you're getting to.
 So we're seeing good engagement across all of our tiers, good engagements across our ads plan as well.

 • Spencer Adam Neumann - CFO